pgrimaud/instagram-user-feed/.github/ISSUE_TEMPLATE/1_bug_report.md

 ---
-name: Issue template
+name: Bug report
-about: Describe this issue template's purpose here.
+about: Describe your bug or issue here
 title: ''
 labels: need-investigations
 assignees: pgrimaud